Calvinbullock/_myHome/README.md

 This is a folder containg files that extend my .bashrc.

 #### Prompt_bash:
-This is where my custome bash prompt lives.
+This is where my custom bash prompt lives.
 It is based off of my-extravagant-zsh-prompt after the redditer user linked below modifyed it for bash.
 I have made a lot of customizations to fit my needs and likes.